-Given $n$ observations $\bX=(\bx_1,\ldots,\bx_n)$ modeled by the proposed Dirichlet process parsimonious mixture (DPPM), the aim is to infer the number $K$ of latent clusters underlying the observed data, their parameters $\bsTheta = (\bstheta_1,\ldots,\bstheta_K)$ and the latent cluster labels $\bz=(z_1,\ldots,z_n)$.
-We developed an MCMC Gibbs sampling technique, as in \cite{Neal2000MCMC-DPM, Rasmussen2000, Wood2008}, to learn the proposed Bayesian nonparametric parsimonious mixture models.
+Given a sample of $n$ i.i.d observations $\bX=(\bsx_1,\ldots,\bsx_n)$ modeled by one of the proposed Dirichlet process parsimonious mixture models (DPPMs), the aim is to infer the number $K$ of latent clusters underlying the observed data, their parameters $\bsTheta = (\bstheta_1,\ldots,\bstheta_K)$ and the latent cluster labels $\bz=(z_1,\ldots,z_n)$.
+We developed an MCMC Gibbs sampling technique, as in \cite{Neal2000MCMC-DPM}, \cite{Rasmussen2000}, and \cite{Wood2008} for the Bayesian inference of the nonparametric parsimonious mixture models.

 The Gibbs sampler for mixtures performs in an iterative way as follows.
-Given an initial mixture parameters $\bstheta^{(0)}$, and a prior over the missing labels $\bz$ (here a conjugate Dirichlet prior), the Gibbs sampler, instead of estimating the missing labels $\bz^{(t)}$, simulates them from their posterior distribution $p(\bz|\bX,\bstheta^{(m)})$ at each iteration $t$, which is in this case a Multinomial distribution whose parameters are the posterior class probabilities.
-Then, given the completed data and the prior distribution $p(\bstheta)$ over the mixture parameters, the Gibbs sampler generates the mixture parameters $\bstheta^{(t+1)}$ from the corresponding posterior distribution $p(\bstheta|\bX,\bz^{(t+1)})$, which is in this case a multivariate Normal Inverse-Wishart, or a a Normal-Inverse-Gamma distribution, depending on the parsimonious model.
-This Bayesian sampling procedure produces an ergodic Markov chain of samples $(\bstheta^{(t)}$ with a stationary distribution $p(\bstheta|\bsX)$.
-Therefore, after initial $M$ burn-in steps in $N$ Gibbs samples, the variables $(\bstheta^{(M+1)},...,\bstheta^{(N)})$, can be considered to be approximately distributed according to the posterior distribution $p(\bstheta|\bX)$.
-The Gibbs sampler consists in sampling the couple $(\bsTheta,\bz)$ from their posterior distribution.
-The posterior distribution for $\bstheta_k$ given all the other variables is given by where $\bsTheta_{-k} = (\bstheta_1,\ldots,\bstheta_{k-1},\bstheta_{k-1},\ldots,\bstheta_{K_{i-1}})$ and $p(\bstheta_k;H)$ is the prior distribution for $\bstheta_k$, that is $G_0$, with $H$ being the hyperparameters of the model.
-The cluster labels $z_i$ are similarly sampled from posterior distributions which is given by
+Given an initial mixture parameters $\bstheta^{(0)}$, and the prior over the missing labels $\bz$ (here the CRP), the Gibbs sampler draws the missing labels $\bz^{(t)}$ from their posterior distribution $p(\bz|\bX,\bstheta^{(t)})$ at each iteration $t$, which is in this case a Multinomial distribution whose parameters are the posterior component probabilities.
+Then, given the completed data and the prior distribution $p(\bstheta)$ over the mixture parameters, the Gibbs sampler generates the mixture parameters $\bstheta^{(t+1)}$ from the corresponding posterior distribution $p(\bstheta|\bX,\bz^{(t+1)})$, which is in this conjugate prior case a multivariate Normal Inverse-Wishart, or a Normal-Inverse-Gamma distribution, depending on the parsimonious model.
+This Bayesian sampling procedure produces namely an ergodic Markov chain of samples $(\bstheta^{(t)})$ with a stationary distribution $p(\bstheta|\bsX)$.
+Therefore, after initial $M$ burn-in samples in $N$ Gibbs samples, the variables $(\bstheta^{(M+1)},...,\bstheta^{(N)})$, can be considered to be approximately distributed according to the posterior distribution $p(\bstheta|\bX)$.
+The Gibbs sampler consists in sampling the couple $(\bsTheta,\bz)$ from their corresponding posterior distribution.
+The posterior distribution for $\bstheta_k$ given all the other variables is given by where $\bsTheta_{-k} = (\bstheta_1,\ldots,\bstheta_{k-1},\bstheta_{k+1},\ldots,\bstheta_{K_{i-1}})$ and $p(\bstheta_k;H)$ is the prior distribution for $\bstheta_k$, that is $G_0$, with $H$ being the hyperparameters of the model.
+The cluster labels $z_i$ are similarly sampled from the posterior distribution which is given, up to a constant, by: